What in the world is the #DefendRivers paddle?

 - personal floatation devices, if you have

-- some cash, if you can: we gladly accept donations for food, and will have door prize tickets for sale!
+- some cash, if you can: we accept donations for food!

 How do I get back to my car after the paddle?

-We will be providing rides back to your car at the Marina, or you can get to know a new friend and ask for a ride back!
+We will be providing rides back to your car at the Marina starting around 2 pm, or you can get to know a new friend and ask for a ride back!

 We are so glad you joined us!
 If you would like to post about the paddle on social media, please use hashtag #DefendRivers.
 You can also tag us at @AlabamaRivers on Twitter and @AlabamaRiversAlliance on Instagram.
 We’d love to share your photos and personal words of support!